DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 - Is it true that an optimizer will ensure all constraints to be satisfied at each optimization iteration?

 - What criteria we can use to evaluate whether an optimization is going well?

+- If you want the optimizer to change twist design variable more than the shape design variable, should you scale the twist design variable up or down?
+Why?

 {% include links.html %}